FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 **5.8**

-Present correct and effcient algorithms to convert an undirected graph $G$ between the following graph data structures.
+Present correct and efficient algorithms to convert an undirected graph $G$ between the following graph data structures.
 You must give the the time complexity of each algorithm, assuming $n$ vertices and $m$ edges.

 ($a$) Convert from an adjacency matrix to adjacency lists.